 Learning to Code

 CodoDojo is great place to learn to code by developing web pages, apps and games in a fun, mentored club environment.
 The program doesn’t have a set curriculum, meaning there are no basic set of programming languages or skills that every member has to learn.
-Luckily, there are many excellent resources online that for learning the basics.
+Luckily, there are many excellent resources online for learning the basics.
 Here are a few of the best resources that will provide even the beginner with a good foundation:

 Online Learning Resources and Tutorials